malworthy/smoke/README.md

 - con.locate(x,y) // locates the cursor on the
 - con.textcolor("red") // changes the console text colour
 - con.write("string") // write to the console without printing a newline afterwards (unlike print)
 - con.getch() // gets the key in the keyboard buffer.
 Non-blocking.
-If no key is present returns an empty string.
+If no key present it returns 0, else it will return an integer that correlates to the accii code, except for special keys like arrow keys.
+Use Keys.name() to get the name of the key pressed.

 Dates
 - date.dartparts(date) // returns a list of all parts that make up the date ([year, month, day, hour, minute, second])